JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 ### Mid tutorial recap

-Let's have a look at the full code until now and see how far we are.
+Let's have a look at the full code until now and see how far we got.

 ```html
 <!-- App.svelte -->